MBA Accreditation: What is It?

 Who Monitors Accrediting Agencies?

-While independent, nonprofit accrediting agencies confer accreditation on institutions and programs, the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) monitor accrediting agencies.
-The Department of Education oversees education at the federal level, including private accreditation-granting educational associations.
+While independent, nonprofit accrediting agencies confer accreditation on institutions and programs, the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA) monitor accrediting agencies.
+The ED oversees education at the federal level, including private accreditation-granting educational associations.
 The ED approves accrediting agencies and maintains a database of accredited schools.
 CHEA, a national advocate group, is made up of representatives from 3,000 colleges and universities, including a board of college and university presidents.
 CHEA works closely with the federal government to maintain accreditation standards, and reports on accreditation to the ED and Congress.

 The ED and CHEA both evaluate accrediting organizations, including MBA accrediting agencies, to ensure they properly carry out the accreditation process.
 This includes validating accrediting agencies, monitoring their processes, and promoting high academic and ethical standards.
 Together, the ED and CHEA use oversight and advocacy to ensure that American colleges and universities meet standards of excellence.
 The ED and CHEA also maintain a list of all accredited business schools.